haghard/actyx-spark-analysis/README.md

 15 - slideDuration in seconds (spark streaming terminology)

-4 - number of slideDuration in the single windowDuration (spark streaming terminology)
+4 - number of slideDuration in the single windowDuration (spark-streaming terminology)